jgraber/MicroORM_examples/README.md

 Goal
 ===
 Be able to use a Micro ORM for the applications planned to build in 2015.
 For that I need to be able to
-* create, read, update and delete rows (CRUD) in a SQL Server database
+* create, read, update and delete rows (CRUD) in a SQL Server database :heavy_check_mark:
-* use fulltext & semantic search to find the requested data
+* use fulltext & semantic search to find the requested data :heavy_check_mark:
-* use transactions to ensure data integrity
+* use transactions to ensure data integrity :heavy_check_mark:
 * explain patterns and their trade offs
 * ensure the quality of the application using automated tests
 * have an example project that uses all of these points